pgh-pep/pep_repo/docs/devDesktop.md

 Make sure Windows is up to date.

-NOTE: WSL Install instructions vary depending on Windows version.
+NOTE: WSL install instructions vary depending on Windows version.
 For help on any errors that may occur:
   - https://learn.microsoft.com/en-us/windows/wsl/install-manual
   - https://learn.microsoft.com/en-us/windows/wsl/troubleshooting